mojomojo1/bootkon/docs/labs/5_dataplex.md

 11. Choose On-demand schedule
 12. Click <walkthrough-spotlight-pointer locator="semantic({button 'Continue'})">Continue</walkthrough-spotlight-pointer>, leave the rest as default and click <walkthrough-spotlight-pointer locator="semantic({button 'Create'})">Create</walkthrough-spotlight-pointer>

   It will take a couple of minutes for the profiling to show up on the console.

-13. Click on the `bootkon-profile-fraud-prediction` profile and then click RUN NOW.
+13. Click on the `bootkon-profile-fraud-prediction` profile and then click <walkthrough-spotlight-pointer locator="semantic({button 'Run Now'})">RUN NOW</walkthrough-spotlight-pointer>.
 14. Click on the job's Id and monitor the job execution.
 15. Notice what the job is doing.
 The job should succeed in less than 10 minutes.
 16. Explore the data profiling results of the CLASS column name.
 We have less than 0.1% of fraudulent transactions.
 Also notice that `predicted_class` of type RECORD were not fully profiled, only the percentage of null and unique values were correctly profiled.
 Refer to the supported data types here.